 Try Before You Buy (No, Really)

 If you’re itching to get a swimming pool as soon as possible, you might want to consider getting an above ground pool for the short term.
-Companies like Intex and Doughboy sell above ground pools in a variety of shapes and sizes, many of them replicating the “inground experience.”
+Companies like Intex sell above ground pools in a variety of shapes and sizes, many of them replicating the “inground experience.”
 These deluxe models can cost thousands of dollars, but are still cheap compared to the cost of installing an inground pool.

 Above ground pools are comparatively easy to install and don’t require a long term commitment.
 Removing an above ground pool is comparatively quick and easy.
 Best of all, you can usually sell your used above ground pool and recoup a good chunk of the money you put in.